 3. You need to understand that SEO is based on links – not just keywords

-The dominant ranking factor for search engines like Google is not keywords – it is links.
-Google determines the value of your site and therefore how high up it is on it’s results pages by constantly looking at how many (good quality) links your site receives.
+The dominant ranking factor for search engines like Google is not keywords – it is backlinks.
+Google determines the value of your site and therefore how high up it is on its results pages by constantly looking at how many (good quality) inbound links your site receives.

 That doesn’t mean you simply need to get as many spammy links as you can and you are done – Google is after dynamic link profiles that grow organically.
 But nevertheless, you need to build your links in the long run.

 No, this isn’t covered in the basic tools for SEO above – because no link building strategy is really basic.
 But there are hacks that can help.
 You can read more about The Difference Between Content Marketing, SEO, And Social Media Marketing here – with more details on SEO and how it works.

 4. Track your results – use Google Analytics

 With the basics of SEO out of the way, let’s get into some SEO traffic hacks.